StrongLoop-Evangelists/workshop-marketplace/workshop/02-first-model.md

 We'll call our first model while building our marketplace app `product`.

-_Note: your model should be singular.
-The application handles plural naturally, as you'll see in an upcoming step._
+_Note: our model should be singular.
+The application handles plural naturally, as we'll see in an upcoming step._

 ### Select the data-source
 ```